unibo-dslab-projects/SVS24-GianmariaCasamenti-SVS-RCTA/docs/sections/3_Architecture.md

 ## Architecture overview

-The RCTA system is designed with a modular architecture, which is orchestrated by the main simulation script (main.py).
+The RCTA system is designed with a modular architecture, which is orchestrated by the main simulation script.
 The data flows from the CARLA simulator's sensors through perception, decision-making, and finally to the Human-Machine Interface (HMI).
 This high-level architecture is depicted in the block diagram below.